-Edith Ramirez was sworn in as a Commissioner of the Federal Trade Commission on April 5, 2010, and was designated to serve as FTC Chairwoman effective March 4, 2013 by President Barack Obama.
+Edith Ramirez was sworn in as a Commissioner of the Federal Trade Commission on April 5, 2010, and served as Chairwoman from March 4, 2013 to January 25, 2017.

-At the FTC, Chairwoman Ramirez has focused on protecting consumers and promoting competition in the technology and healthcare sectors, safeguarding consumer privacy, and protecting vulnerable communities from deceptive and unfair practices.
+At the FTC, Commissioner Ramirez has focused on protecting consumers and promoting competition in the technology and healthcare sectors, safeguarding consumer privacy, and protecting vulnerable communities from deceptive and unfair practices.

-During Chairwoman Ramirez’s tenure, the FTC has filed over 200 consumer protection and competition-related enforcement actions, obtaining more than one billion dollars in redress for consumers across the country and preventing anticompetitive consolidation and conduct.
+During Commissioner Ramirez’s tenure, the FTC has filed over 200 consumer protection and competition-related enforcement actions, obtaining more than one billion dollars in redress for consumers across the country and preventing anticompetitive consolidation and conduct.
 The Commission has also held numerous workshops and issued reports and guidance on a wide range of issues, including the Internet of Things, big data, data brokers, data security, health care, the sharing economy, online marketing, and debt collection.
-The Chairwoman’s “Every Community Initiative” aims to ensure that the FTC’s efforts reach and protect the communities that are most affected by fraud and illegal conduct.
+Commissioner Ramirez’s “Every Community Initiative” aims to ensure that the FTC’s efforts reach and protect the communities that are most affected by fraud and illegal conduct.

 Ramirez is a recipient of the 2015 Trumpeter Award from the National Consumers League, awarded in recognition of her leadership and commitment to protecting American consumers and working families.
 She is also an Advisory Board member of Harvard University’s Journal of Technology Science.